-Prosecutors add murder charge against serial killing suspect
+Charge added against California serial killing suspect

 DeAngelo worked as a police officer in the nearby town of Exeter from 1973 to 1976.

+DeAngelo is also suspected of committing roughly 50 rapes but he can’t be tried on those crimes or the burglaries because the statute of limitations has expired.

+His attorney, Diane Howard, didn’t immediately respond to an email seeking comment Monday.

-Investigators linked him to some of the killings by plugging DNA collected from a semen sample at one of the crime scenes into a genealogical website that they say showed a match to a distant relative of DeAngelo.
+Investigators linked DeAngelo to some of the killings by plugging DNA collected from a semen sample at one of the crime scenes into a genealogical website that they say showed a match to a distant relative of DeAngelo.

-Authorities say they then collected DNA from a tissue left in trash outside DeAngelo’s house to make the final match.
+Authorities say they later collected DNA from a tissue left in trash outside DeAngelo’s house to make the final match.

-Salazar said Visalia investigators linked DeAngelo to the killing in that city through a description by a witness and physical evidence.
+There is no DNA evidence in the killing of Snelling.
+After DeAngelo was arrested earlier this year, investigators said they were eyeing fingerprints and shoe tracks left by the Visalia Ransacker for a possible link to DeAngelo.
+They previously determined the gun used to kill Snelling was taken during one the thefts.

+Shortly after Snelling was killed, DeAngelo moved and joined the Auburn Police Department outside Sacramento.
+He was fired from that police department in 1979 after he was caught shoplifting a hammer and dog repellent, authorities said.

-Authorities in Northern California arrested DeAngelo in April at his Citrus Heights home and said they believed he was the killer who had long proved elusive to authorities.
+Authorities finally arrested DeAngelo in April at his Citrus Heights home and said they believed he was the killer who had long proved elusive to authorities.

-DeAngelo is also suspected of committing roughly 50 rapes but he can’t be tried on the rapes or burglaries because the statute of limitations has expired.